• SongkeeperSongkeeper

 Recording 3: "Love Song (Remix)"

-• Electronic remix by DJ Alex
+• Electronic remix by a collaborator

 • Files: Remix_Demo.mp3, Club_Mix.wav, Radio_Edit.wav

-Why This Matters
+Why This Matters for Royalties and Releases

 Money Flows Differently